 The Breckenridge Nordic Center also offers scenic snow cat tours where you can experience the magic of a winter forest from the comfort of a heated, all-glass cabin.
 This is a great option for getting outside while staying warm and comfy!

 At the local Stephen C West Ice Arena, you can participate in daily open skate sessions as well as open hockey games.
+This was a great group-outing where we went skating for an hour then walked Main Street.
 Group lessons, private lessons, and equipment rentals are available on site.
 Got a sports fan in your group?
-Feel like a local and attend a game for the Breckenridge Vipers, the town’s local ice hockey team.
+Feel like a local and attend a game for the Breckenridge Vipers, the town’s local semi-professional ice hockey team.

 Experience a winter sleigh ride behind magnificent horses that take you to a heated tent in the woods for dinner and evening musical entertainment.
 There are three companies that offer slightly different experiences, so check them out and see which is right for you and your family: Two Below Zero, Nordic Sleigh Rides at the Gold Run Nordic Center, and Breck Sleigh Rides.